palaima/DebugDrawer/README.md

 ## Creating and Publishing Your Own Module

-Add `compile 'io.palaima.debugdrawer:debugdrawer-base:0.8.0'` to your dependencies
+Add `implementation 'io.palaima.debugdrawer:debugdrawer-base:0.8.0'` to your dependencies

 Module must implement `DebugModule` interface or extend `DebugModuleAdapter` if you do not need lifecycle hooks